Paul-developpeur/CV/README.md

 # CV

-#First-commit :
-Creation of the project
+First send: Creation of the site and responsive for the computers.

-Responsive but only the computer
+Coming soon: Responsive for mobile and my projects to realise